jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (m) to advise the Minister on technical maritime safety policy:
   (n) to perform such other functions as are conferred on it by this Act or any other Act.
 (2) The Authority shall carry out such other maritime functions, and such maritime duties, as the Minister may from time to time direct in accordance with section 112 of the Crown Entities Act 2004.
-(3) The Authority must, if directed by the Minister under section 14C of the Civil Aviation Act 1990, do any or all of the following:
+(3) The Authority must, if directed by the Minister under section 199A, do any or all of the following:
-  (a) maintain and operate the search and rescue co-ordination centre established under section 14B(1)﻿(a) of the Civil Aviation Act 1990:
+  (a) maintain and operate the search and rescue co-ordination centre established under section 199(1)﻿(a):
-  (b) co-ordinate, or participate in the co-ordination of, any search and rescue operation specified in section 14B(1)﻿(a) of the Civil Aviation Act 1990:
+  (b) co-ordinate, or participate in the co-ordination of, any search and rescue operation specified in section 199(1)﻿(a):
-  (c) perform, or participate in the performance of, any search and rescue operation specified in section 14B(1)﻿(a) of the Civil Aviation Act 1990:
+  (c) perform, or participate in the performance of, any search and rescue operation specified in section 199(1)﻿(a):
-  (d) exercise any or all of the powers of the Minister under section 14B(1)﻿(b) and (c) and section 14B(2) of the Civil Aviation Act 1990.
+  (d) exercise any or all of the powers of the Minister under section 199(1)﻿(b) and (c) and (2).

 ### 432 Authority to comply with policy directions
 [Repealed]